openfoodfacts/.github/docs/general-project-conventions.md

 Most of the existing OFF repos try to have the commands below in their `Makefile`:

 * `make dev` is the only command needed to set up a complete developer environment after cloning the repo.
-It should hopefully never fail, but if it does anyway please open an issue to track it.
+It should hopefully never fail, but if it does please open an issue to track it.

 * `make up`, `make down`, `make hdown`, `make restart`, `make status` map exactly to `docker-compose` commands, respectively `docker-compose up`, `docker-compose down`, `docker-compose down -v`, `docker-compose restart` and `docker-compose ps`.
+They will target the locally built image, typically tagged with `dev`, rather than the latest image from GitHub.

 * `make build` will build the project's images.

 * `make run` will ensure that other projects that this project depends on are running (see [Managing Service Dependencies](decisions/managing-service-dependencies.md)).
 This involves making a shallow clone into the `DEPS_DIR` folder and calling `make run` on each project it needs.
-It will then start its own services in docker using the latest built images from GitHub (projects should allow the image tag to be overridden if required). `make run` should not require any local software to be available (other than `bash` and `docker`) and should not depend on any files outside of the root directory of the repo (to allow for shallow cloning).
+It will then start its own services in docker using the _latest built images_ from GitHub (projects should allow the image tag to be overridden if required). `make run` should not require any local software to be available (other than `bash` and `docker`) and should not depend on any files outside of the root directory of the repo (to allow for shallow cloning).

+* `make run_dev` starts all dependencies (typically using `make run_deps`) and then starts this container using the locally built (`dev`) image, as opposed to `make run` which uses the latest image from GitHub or `make up` which doesn't touch dependencies.

+* `make stop` should stop all containers in this project and then stop all dependencies (by calling `make stop` on all dependencies).

 All `Makefile`s will need to explicitly `include` the `.env` and `.envrc` file (if it exists) and then export these variables as otherwise the `Makefile` will not pass environment settings on to target commands.
 For example: